Siguza/ios-resources/README.md

 ## Community

 "Hack Different" is a Discord server about hacking, reverse engineering and development loosely on and around Apple platforms.
-It has a relaxed atmosphere and is a great place to hand out and connect with fellow tinkerers and enthusiasts.
+It has a relaxed atmosphere and is a great place to hang out and connect with fellow tinkerers and enthusiasts.

 [![Hack Different](https://discordapp.com/api/guilds/779134930265309195/widget.png?style=banner2)](https://discord.gg/NAxRYvysuc)